 Tertiary alcohols are formed when Grignards attack ketones.

-Watch this video for a review on how to rank 1°, 2°, and 3° alcohols
+Then, watch this video for a review on how to rank 1°, 2°, and 3° alcohols

 Stereochemistry of Grignard attack